Life Insurance Terms Glossary

 Surrender.
 A full cancellation of your insurance policy.

 Term life insurance.
 Provides coverage for a certain time period — or term — such as 10, 20 or 30 years.
 The death benefit will be paid to the beneficiary(ies) if you pass during the term.
-Check out our SimplyProtected and Term Life insurance policies.
+Check out our DreamSecure Simplified Term and DreamSecure Term Life Insurance policies.

 Underwriter.
 The person who evaluates you for potential risks and exposures in order to determine the risk classification and whether or not to insure you.